steven-le-thien/INC/README.md

 These steps will affect the `CC` variable in the environment that is used to link the correct compiler in the Makefile.
 As of 2020, this step should no longer be necessary and `clang` should do the job.

-There are 3 modes of running for INC, `inc` is the vanilla INC described in Zhang, Rao and Warnow; `constraint_inc` is INC with additional constraint trees input; and `ml' is INC-ML.
-A makefile is provided to compile the code according to one of the 3 modes.
-When switching mode, one must run `make clean` before compiling to another mode.

 Run `make ml` to generate the binary `ml`, used for INC-ML.
 The command for INC-ML is
 ```
 ml -a <input_alignment> -o <output_prefix> -t <initial_tree> -r <recompute_constraint_trees>